Career Engagement at Cornish

 Employers must practice non-discriminatory hiring practices in alignment with the Equal Employment Opportunity Commission (EEOC) and the NACE Principles.

-Cornish College of the Arts reserves the right to remove any posting that does not comply with these standards.
+Seattle University reserves the right to remove any posting that does not comply with these standards.